 If you have my email address (or one of the many), it becomes a race each day.
 I have blocked 60 minutes in the early morning to review, respond or delete ALL new emails.
 I sort the emails via "from who" and the question becomes: "How quickly can the weeds be cleared to get to those very important emails?"

 60 minutes for 200 to 300 emails.
 You know which button gets used most?
-Yep, delete, delete, delete.
+Delete, delete, delete.

 Email bankruptcy is a serious consideration as the computer crashed and was recently replaced.
 Hopefully the method of sorting the emails based on "from" has caught the most important messages from my inner circle.

-Of course the old lie "It's in the mail" is now "Your email must have gone into the junk folder".
-Unfortunately, there is the possibility and the junk folder can't be forgotten.
+The old lie "It's in the mail" is now "My email must have gone into the junk folder".
+Unfortunately, this is a possibility and the junk folder can't be forgotten.